×

 We asked expats in Whangarei what banks they use and there advice about banking.
 They advised:

 "Before retiring in Whangarei, expats should know that the cost of living is relatively low compared to other parts of the country, but it's still higher than in many other countries.
 They should also be aware that the healthcare system in New Zealand is of a high standard, but private health insurance is recommended for more comprehensive coverage.
 Expats should understand that Whangarei has a subtropical climate, with warm, humid summers and mild winters.
 They should also be prepared for the laid-back lifestyle and slower pace of life, which is a significant change from bustling city living.
 Knowledge of the local language, English, is essential for communication.
 However, learning some phrases in Maori, the language of New Zealand's indigenous people, can be beneficial.
 Expats should also be aware of the local customs and traditions, as New Zealand has a unique blend of Maori and European cultures.
 It's important to know that Whangarei is a small city with a population of around 90,000 people, so it offers a close-knit community feel.
 The city is surrounded by beautiful beaches and stunning natural landscapes, offering plenty of outdoor activities.
 Expats should also know that New Zealand has strict biosecurity laws to protect its unique ecosystem.
 Therefore, certain items may not be allowed into the country.
 Lastly, expats should understand the visa and residency requirements for retiring in New Zealand.
-It's recommended to consult with an immigration expert or lawyer to ensure all legal requirements are met," said one expat who made the move to Whangarei.
+It's recommended to consult with an immigration expert or lawyer to ensure all legal requirements are met," explained one expat living in Whangarei, New Zealand.

 What do expats in Whangarei appreciate most about the local culture?